zxynj/zxynj-personal-website/content/post/explain_xgboost_algorithm_by_manually_calculating_a_binary_classification_problem_wb.md

 ## Match xgboost result with manual calculation

+I will use R in this section.
 The data set I used is the agaricus data set in xgboost library.
 To make everything simpler, I only used the first 2000 observations with the response variable = 1 and the first 3000 observations with the response variable = 0.
 Also, only the first three predictors (cap-shape=bell, cap-shape=conical and cap-shape=convex) are used in the model.

 ```r